parmsam/covid19-vaccine-dose-waste/README.md

 # covid19-vaccine-dose-waste-in-usa

 Plots representing covid-19 vaccine dose waste in the USA embedded below.
 Note that there may be reporting bias (underreporting) in the data extract used.
-Dates represent wastage submission date in graphs below (not necessarily actual date of dose wasted).
+Dates represent wastage submission date in graphs below (not necessarily actual date of dose wasted which is unknown from data extract).

 Credit to [a data scientist](https://anonymousdata.medium.com/) for filing a FOIA request with CDC for the dataset on vaccine waste.
 Links to data and original medium post below.
 Additionally, I would skim the recommended readings below, if interested in exploring further, since they provide additional context.
 The [post](https://www.someweekendreading.blog/vaccine-waste/
 ) from someweekendreading's blog is particularly insightful.
 Relative to other vaccine campaigns (see `someweekendreading's blog post` and the `Revising_Wastage_Concept_Note.pdf`), the estimated waste rates so far indicate that we're doing pretty well.
 Estimated costs info added via cost information from  news article [here](https://www.fiercepharma.com/pharma/pfizer-eyes-higher-covid-19-vaccine-prices-after-pandemic-exec-analyst).